 Assistant Coach Max Weber

-Weber will be responsible for the day-to-day operations of EWU Soccer, as well as on-field coaching.
+Weber is be responsible for the day-to-day operations of the program, as well as on-field coaching.

-Weber spent the past six seasons as Bodnar's top assistant at Walla Walla Community College, helping the Warriors win four NWAACC championships and a combined 10 East Region titles with the men's and women's soccer programs.
+Prior to his arrival in Cheney, Weber spent seven seasons as Bodnar's top assistant at Walla Walla Community College, helping the Warriors win four NWAACC championships and a combined 10 East Region titles with the men's and women's soccer programs.

 Weber finished his collegiate career at Whitman College, captaining the team and leading them to one of its best finishes in school history.
 In his senior season at Whitman, Weber received the R.V.
 Borleske Trophy, given annually to the school's top male athlete.